Saprang Kalayanamitr: 2006 Coup

-In a surprise to many observers, Saprang was promoted to 3rd Army Area Commander in October 2005, headquartered in Phitsanulok and responsible most of northern and northeastern Thailand.
+In a surprise to many observers, Saprang was promoted to 3rd Army Area Commander in October 2005, headquartered in Phitsanulok and responsible for most of northern and northeastern Thailand.
 Analysts had expected Prime Minister Thaksin to promote his own classmates from AFAPS Class 10 to the powerful position instead.
 At the same time, also in a surprise move, Deputy Army Commander Sonthi Boonyaratkalin was promoted to Army Commander.

 Saprang and Sonthi started planning for the coup 7 to 8 months in advance, in approximately February 2006.
 Coup planning occurred prior to the April 2006 elections, during Thaksin's controversial sale of Shin Corporation to Temasek Holdings and the peak of the People's Alliance for Democracy's campaign to oust the government.
 In July 2006, Saprang gave an interview where he stated that Thai politics was below standard and that the Kingdom's leadership was weak.
 He also claimed that Thailand had a false democracy.
 He denied that such criticism constituted military interference in politics.
 At the same time, the Thai media speculated that in the October 2006 annual Army reshuffle, Saprang would not be promoted to Assistant Army Commander and would not be allowed to retain his position of 3rd Army Area Commander.
 In July, Saprang's own Deputy Commander in the 3rd Army Area, Major General Manas Paorik, warned the media that "a certain military officer who aspires to become Assistant Army Commander" was planning a coup.

-In the weeks leading up to coup, Saprang openly mobilised soldiers and northern residents to rebel against the government.
+In the weeks leading up to the coup, Saprang openly mobilised soldiers and northern residents to rebel against the government.
 Saprang played a key role on the evening of 19 September 2006, securing Thaksin's home town and power base of Chiang Mai.
 That same night, he was appointed assistant Secretary-General of the CNS.
 The coup was executed just a week before the announcement of the Army's annual reshuffle.